di-in-scala/di-in-scala.github.io-sources/_includes/introduction.md

-[Dependency Injection (DI)](http://en.wikipedia.org/wiki/Dependency_injection) is a popular pattern implementing inversion of control, which encourages loose coupling between a services’ clients and service implementations.
+[Dependency Injection (DI)](http://en.wikipedia.org/wiki/Dependency_injection) is a popular pattern which encourages loose coupling between a services’ clients and service implementations.

 This guide describes how to do Dependency Injection using the Scala language constructs as much as possible, while remaining practical, with the help of the [MacWire](https://github.com/adamw/macwire) library where necessary.